Acklionby History, Family Crest & Coats of Arms

 Early History of the Acklionby family

 This web page shows only a small excerpt of our Acklionby research.
-Another 155 words (11 lines of text) covering the years 1583, 1715, 1780, 1520, 1587, 1536, 1610, 1603, 1643, 1643, 1642 and 1705 are included under the topic Early Acklionby History in all our PDF Extended History products and printed products wherever possible.
+Another 155 words (11 lines of text) covering the years 1583, 1715, 1780, 1520, 1587, 1536, 1520, 1536, 1610, 1603, 1643, 1643, 1642, 1705 and 1286 are included under the topic Early Acklionby History in all our PDF Extended History products and printed products wherever possible.

 Acklionby Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Aglionby, Agglionby, Acclionby, Aclionby and others.

 Early Notables of the Acklionby family (pre 1700)

-Outstanding amongst the family at this time was Edward Aglionby (1520-ca. 1587), English poet, educated at Eton, and elected to King's College, Cambridge, 1536, Justice of the Peace in Warwickshire, and wrote a genealogy of Queen Elizabeth; and John Aglionby (died...
-Another 41 words (3 lines of text) are included under the topic Early Acklionby Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was Edward Aglionby (1520-ca. 1587), English poet, educated at Eton, and elected to King's College, Cambridge, 1536, Justice of the Peace in Warwickshire, and wrote a genealogy of Queen Elizabeth and was "born at Carlisle in 1520, and educated at Eton, from whence he was elected in 1536 to a scholarship at King's College, Cambridge."

+Another 72 words (5 lines of text) are included under the topic Early Acklionby Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Acklionby family

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Acklionby name or one of its variants: Will Aglionby settled in Georgia, no date was recorded.